foopod/blog6/_posts/cellular-automata-tutorial.md

     pass
 ```

 Awesome let's try to run our game for the first time.
 You will probably get a prompt asking you to choose what scene you want to use as your default scene.
-Make sure that you select the Game scene here.
+We want to make sure that we choose the Game scene here, which should be the current one.

 ![Selecting the default scene](/img/conway_15.png)